 8. Gangtey Monastery – Perched Above the Valley

 If possible, time your visit for the Gangtey Tshechu festival when the whole place comes alive with masked dances and celebrations.
-The locals dress in their absolute finest, and you'll feel like you've time-traveled back a few centuries.
+The locals dress in their absolute finest, and you'll feel like you've time-travelled back a few centuries.
+It is one of the best places to visit in Bhutan with kids as well.

 9. Dochula Pass – Home to 108 Stupas

-The memorial stupas were built to honor Bhutanese soldiers, and walking among them feels powerfully solemn.
+The memorial stupas were built to honour Bhutanese soldiers, and walking among them feels powerfully solemn.
 Even on cloudy days (which are common), there's something magical about the mist swirling around the white monuments.
+A peaceful rest stop with stunning scenery and one of the popular places to visit in Bhutan during winter.

 - Location: On the road between Thimphu and Punakha, Bhutan (Elevation: 3,100 meters).